 Like people, businesses and industries are constantly evolving.
 It is good to stay on top of trends without being waylaid by them.

 When a new method or tool becomes available the salient question is, does it benefit your business?
 The newest crop duster is of little use to a hair salon.

-Ty Givens, Founder of The Workforce Pro, has over 18 years of hands-on customer care.
+Ty Givens, Founder of The CX Collective (formerly, The Workforce Pro,) has over 20 years of hands-on customer care.
 She builds customer service teams for businesses.
 Ty has this insight on incorporating new changes without interrupting customer service work: